TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 reg. $30-$40

-\*Buy one item at regular price, get a second item of equal or lesser value for one cent, while supplies last.
+\*Buy one item at regular price, get a second item of equal or lesser value for one cent while supplies last.

-Shop Ambrielle Bras Buy 1 Get 1 For 1 Cent\* Men's Hanes and Levi's Underwear
+Shop Ambrielle Bras Buy 1 Get 1 For 1 Cent\* Men's Hanes &.
+Levi's Underwear

-Select styles, reg. $10-$36, offers and coupons do not apply on Levi's
+Select styles, reg. $10-$36.
+Offers and coupons do not apply on Levi's

-\*Buy one item at regular price, get a second item of equal or lesser value for one cent, while supplies last.
+\*Buy one item at regular price, get a second item of equal or lesser value for one cent while supplies last.

 Shop Men's Underwear Buy 1 Get 1 For 1 Cent\* Fashion Jewelry

 Select styles

-\*Buy one item at regular price, get a second item of equal or lesser value for one cent, while supplies last.
+\*Buy one item at regular price, get a second item of equal or lesser value for one cent while supplies last.

 Shop Fashion Jewelry 5.99 JCPenney Home Trellis or 30 x 54" Solid Bath Towel